 Use every trash day as a reminder to hunt through your house for anything that can be dumped, Becker says.
 Take stock of your fridge, go through old files, or finally organize your junk drawer.

 They recycle magazines and newspapers

 As soon as you take clothes off, put them where they belong.
 Dirty items should go in the hamper, and clean clothes belong back on the hanger.
 It takes hardly any more effort than dropping them on the bed, but your room will look substantially cleaner.
-Once wash day rolls around, use these 7 rules to never ruin your clothes in the laundry again.

 They make space for coats